geoffsweeney/wine-recommender/memory-bank/mvp_plan.md

 - Ensured tests are passing in `src/api/middleware/__tests__/validation.test.ts` ([`src/api/middleware/__tests__/validation.test.ts`](src/api/middleware/__tests__/validation.test.ts)).
 - Implemented basic rate limiting for the `/api` endpoints as outlined in the `Rate Limiter Refinement Plan` ([`memory-bank/rate_limiter_refinement_plan.md`](memory-bank/rate_limiter_refinement_plan.md)), focusing on applying it to the `/api` path and basic error handling for exceeding the limit.
 Associated tests are passing.

-### 5. Implement Basic User Interface
+### 5. Implement Basic User Interface (Without Conversation History)

-**Goal:** Provide a simple interface for users to interact with the recommendation system.
+**Goal:** Provide a simple interface for users to interact with the recommendation system, focusing on a single request/response cycle.
+Conversation history is planned separately.

 **Status:** Remaining